Argent's crypto wallet offers ease of use AND security, unlike the previous generation of wallets.

 - For human Guardians: Speak to them and share the four emojis on your screen.
 If a majority confirm they match, then a 36 hour window starts.
 During this time you can cancel the recovery.
 If there’s no cancellation, you recover your wallet.

-Approving or cancelling a recovery requires a majority of Guardians.
+Approving a recovery requires a majority of Guardians.
 This is because it makes the system even more secure.
 How this works is that you and your Guardians can each sign an instruction to the smart contract, e.g. ‘Yes, this recovery attempt is legitimate’.

-- Therefore, the formula for approving or cancelling a recovery is: CEIL(N/2) signatures.
+- Therefore, the formula for approving a recovery is: CEIL(N/2) signatures.

 - N = total number of Guardians